Leolima32/ef-core-generic-repository-abstraction/README.md

 ## 🚀 Getting Started

-Install the package on your app using the commando below
+Install the package on your app using the command below

 ```
 Install-Package LF.GenericRepository.EntityFrameworkCore